digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-30.md

 * Participation in Overture workshop.
 Tomas Kulik presented our paper on Sandbox security model.
 * Wrote parts of HUBCAP Sandbox performance paper.

+#### HDM
+* Gave a talk on the webinar about the into-cps application
+* Participated in the yearly meeting on the Danish Water Cluster
+* Provided two alternatives for fault-injection using Maestro V2 related to discussions with Gita
+* Lectured on Overture Java Code Generation
+* Stepped up as the AU representative in the OCMB of HUBCAP and have been busy on the different tasks associated with it